 Unstrained barley water is high in calorie content, but low in fat.
 An average cup of barley water can be 700 calories or more.
 Because of this high calorie content, you shouldn’t drink more than two servings of unstrained barley water per day.
 When barley water is strained, or when barley grass is boiled into a tea, the drink has far less calories, but also less fiber, which is the source of many of its benefits.

 Barley water is often flavored with lemon rind or lemon juice.
 The drink claims to help aid weight loss, flush toxins, keep your digestion regular, and more.
 Some of the health claims about barley water aren’t yet supported by medical research.
 Keep reading to find out if drinking barley water for health benefits is something you should consider.

 Drinking barley water or barley tea can affect your cholesterol levels.
 Chemicals in barley, called tocols, have been found to suppress LDL cholesterol and contribute to better overall cardiovascular health.
 The antioxidants in barley water also scavenge free radicals, which can cut down on the oxidative stress your heart feels from being exposed to toxins.
-The U.S. Food and Drug Administration (FDA) has also studied and reported on the benefits of barley betafiber for heart disease and cholesterol.
+The U.S. Food and Drug Administration (FDA) has also

 Controls blood sugar

 The fiber content in unstrained barley water can help your digestion become more regular.
 It can also make you feel fuller for longer.
 Barley water hydrates you and contains lots of calories, but very little fat.
 These factors can make drinking barley water an effective strategy to stave off hunger and keep you from snacking in between meals.
 Combined with a healthy diet and exercise, barley water can aid in weight loss because it